open4good/open4goods/README.md

 There are several ways to contribute to the project.

 ## Use it
-By buying your products on official sites, you "create" money through the affiliation system, that allows to reverse the "by law" 20% environmental compensation.
+By buying your products on official sites, you "create" money through the affiliation system, that allows to reverse the ["by law" 20% environmental compensation](https://raw.githubusercontent.com/open4good/open4goods/main/LICENSE).
 By using it you will also able to provide us some feedbacks

 ## Speak about it
 Communication will be the lack of this Odyssey, any kind of help is welcome.
 Talking about this the project to your granny or even to your dog could help us a lot.

 ## Feedback us
 Bugs and ideas are greatly welcome !
-We have a specific feedback system that allows you to report feedback to Github Issues directly from your navigation on our frontends.
+We have a [specific feedback system](https://github.com/open4good/open4goods/blob/a35a37032218a20f3020e717773f1a6633b78122/commons/src/main/java/org/open4goods/services/FeedbackService.java#L19) that allows you to report feedback to [Github Issues](https://github.com/open4good/open4goods/blob/a35a37032218a20f3020e717773f1a6633b78122/commons/src/main/java/org/open4goods/services/FeedbackService.java#L19) directly from your navigation on our frontends.

 ## Eco-score and vertical definitions
-TODO

-Our ecoscore is part of the verticals confugurations.
-Verticals (and eco-score) are fine tunable, their configurations are totaly open.
+Verticals (eg : tv's, washing machines, ...) are defined through yaml configuration files.
+The ecoscore is part of the verticals configurations.

-You are very welcome :
+Our [verticals definitions are totaly open](https://github.com/open4good/open4goods/tree/main/verticals/src/main/resources/verticals), meaning that you are very welcome to :
-* To inspect it : How to
-* To comment / question :
-* To contribute : through PR's

-TODO : French guide
+* **inspect them**,  by reviewing the [verticals configuration](https://github.com/open4good/open4goods/tree/main/verticals/src/main/resources/verticals%29)
+* **comment / question**, by posting [issues](https://github.com/open4good/open4goods/issues) with your concerns
+* **contribute**, by creating new verticals or by updating existing ones with [Pull Requests](https://github.com/open4good/open4goods/pulls)

 ## Geek it !

 Contribute to the websites, on the UI, on the content, or on the data aspects.
 Quiet simple to set-up, you can run open4goods website localy with the below instructions.

 # Run in dev mode